syncfusion-content/mobilejavascript-docs/MobileJS/api/ejmMenu.md

 ### fields
 {:#members:fields}

-Specifies the fields.
+Specifies the fields of the menu control.

 ### fields.color `String`
 {:#members:fields-color}

-Specifies color of the field’s text.
+Specifies color of the field’s text the menu item.

 #### Default Value: